 St. Edward’s University in Austin, Texas — one of the foremost universities in Texas — is recognized as one of "America’s Best Colleges" by Forbes and the Center for College Affordability and Productivity (CCAP).
 In their 2012 joint report, Forbes and the CCAP ranked 650 undergraduate institutions based on the quality of the education they provide and the experience and achievements of their students.

 St. Edward’s was named the nation’s top producer of U.S. Fulbright Students among master’s-granting institutions in 2015–2016.
 The university shared first-place honors with Harvard, Pitzer and Princeton Theological Seminary, who placed No. 1 in their respective categories.
 With a record 13 finalists and 10 winners from St. Edward's, our 2015–2016 Fulbright Students include the university's second full-grant winner in its history.
 This year, six St. Edward's students have been awarded Fulbrights for 2016–2017.
 Regarded as one of the leading universities in Texas, St. Edward’s has been a top producer of Fulbright Students seven years in a row.
 Our recipients of this highly selective scholarship sponsored by the U.S. Department of State have gone on to teach and conduct research in 18 countries.
-Over the last 12 years, 43 St. Edward’s students have been chosen for Fulbright awards.
+Over the last eight years, 43 St. Edward’s students have been chosen for Fulbright awards.

 Among Texas universities and nationwide, St. Edward’s University in Austin, Texas, was recognized as a 2010–2011 College of Distinction™ for its exemplary commitment to four key areas: Engaged Students, Great Teaching, Vibrant Communities and Successful Outcomes.
 Colleges of Distinction is a college guide for students, parents and counselors.
 The organization recognizes schools that excel in the value of the education and experiences they provide.